-You may have seen the article I wrote recently about repairing a gorgeous Yamaha MX-1 power amplifier.
-This time I’m servicing a Yamaha CX-1 preamplifier, which matches the MX-1 and is part of the same set.
+You may have seen my article about repairing a gorgeous Yamaha MX-1 power amplifier.
+This time I’m servicing a matching Yamaha CX-1 preamplifier.

-As you’ll see, the Yamaha CX-1 is a proper stereo preamp, with mostly discrete circuitry, on nicely laid out boards with high quality components.
-The controls are aluminium, also nicely laid out, with volume and input selectors accessible on the front panel, and less frequently used controls hidden behind an aluminium flap.
+As you’ll see, the Yamaha CX-1 is a proper stereo preamp, with mostly discrete circuitry, on nicely laid out boards with high-quality components.
+The controls are aluminium, and also nicely laid out, with volume and input selectors accessible on the front panel, and less frequently used controls hidden behind an aluminium flap.

 Design & Build